luci/luci-py/appengine/swarming/ui2/README.md

     make test

-If a test is failing, it can be difficult to debug w/o a browser given the fact that the code is bundled and minified before testing.
 To ease this a little bit, many assertions have been modified by adding an (undocumented) second param.
 This second param will be shown if the assertion fails and can make it a little easier to track down.
 For example:
 `expect(...).toContain('foo', 'foo is very important to be in this string')`

 The easiest way to debug a failing test is to run it in a browser and use